 All of their therapists are licensed and background-checked.
 Your therapist won’t judge you, and the same privacy rules apply as if you were at a traditional therapy office.

-Talkspace has many therapists that can help you with depression, anxiety, the challenges of being part of the LGBT community or a veteran, and more.
-They have the ability to understand what you are going through and to help you make positive change in your life.
+Talkspace has many therapists that can help you with depression, anxiety, and the challenges of being part of the LGBT community or a veteran, and more.
+They have the ability to understand what you are going through and to help you make a positive change in your life.